- 12 Days

 In the afternoon, leave Rovaniemi for your journey back down to Helsinki, stopping off for the night in Oulu, one of the largest and most important cities in Northern Finland.
 Spend the night in the Radisson Blu Oulu (or similar).

 Leave Oulu and take the train for a 6 hour journey to Helsinki.
 Check in for an overnight stay at the Seurahuone Hotel (or similar).
-The following morning, it’s time to check out of your hotel and head to the airport for your return flight to the UK.
+The following morning, it’s time to check out of your hotel and head to the airport for your return flight to the UK (not included).

 ALTERNATIVE ROUTE: If you have the time, you can return to London by rail, travelling via Stockholm and Copenhagen.